N.Y. attorney general sues NYPD alleging years of civil rights abuses, seeks a federal monitor

 New York Attorney General Letitia James has sued the city of New York, as well as its mayor and police commissioner to install a monitor to oversee the police department, alleging civil rights abuses, including by officers at protests over the death of George Floyd.

-The "landmark lawsuit" filed in the Southern District of New York names Mayor Bill de Blasio, Police Commissioner Dermot Shea and Chief of Department Terence Monahan as defendants and outlines years of excessive force and false arrests, most recently during racial justice protests last year stemming from the death of Floyd in Minneapolis police custody, James said.
+The "landmark lawsuit" filed in the Southern District of New York and names Mayor Bill de Blasio, Police Commissioner Dermot Shea and Chief of Department Terence Monahan as defendants, outlines years of excessive force and false arrests, most recently during racial justice protests last year stemming from the death of Floyd in Minneapolis police custody, James said.

 "As the demonstrations continued, the very thing being protested — aggressive actions of law enforcement — was on public display," James said at a news conference announcing the lawsuit.

 Among other things, the lawsuit alleges that from May 28, 2020 to Dec.
-11, 2020, officers of various ranks "repeatedly and without justification used batons, fist strikes, pepper spray, and other physical force" against protesters.
+11, 2020, New York City officers of various ranks "repeatedly and without justification used batons, fist strikes, pepper spray, and other physical force" against protesters.

 James said officers also used bicycles and a crowd-control tactic known as "kettling," or "containment," both of which caused significant harm.